 This journey starts at the front door to Cincinnati’s homeless services system: the Central Access Point (CAP)

-It starts with a housing survey.
-As someone person arrives at a shelter or meets a street outreach worker, they work together on a housing survey.
-In it, they identify their strengths and potential barriers to stability.
-The majority of people who become homeless in our community are actually able to self-resolve their homelessness with a little support and guidance from shelter staff.
 For those who are not able to exit on their own, our Coordinated Entry Specialists match them to appropriate programs and resources as space becomes available, ensuring those with the most severe needs are served first.

-Our Relationship with Cincinnati Metropolitan Housing Authority
+Our Relationship with Cincinnati Metropolitan Housing Authority in the Coordinated Entry Process

 STEH has developed an exciting relationship with Cincinnati Metropolitan Housing Authority to assist these households in moving on, or “graduating,” to the next step.
 If the client needs ongoing rental assistance, CMHA is able to offer qualifying households a Housing Choice Voucher for support.
 As a result, this program turns over various housing programs more quickly.
 Therefore, giving people new housing access and assistance out of homelessness.